marinostrus/pibell/README.md

 I use raspberry pis in all of them, but an old computer with a Linux server would do just as well (and the steps will be the same).

 A Pi 4 or 5 is the best for this.
-A Pi 3 is a bit slower when you have to adjust or create alerts (because I generate every time the entire crontab when you change something).
+A Pi 3 is slower when you have to adjust or create alerts (because I generate every time the entire crontab when you change something).
 But once it's up and running, you don't notice any difference between them.
+The Pi 4 and 5 should do all changes instantly.

 # Screenshots
 ## Settings -> School bell